Downtown, The Pier & Main Street, Pubs, Clubs & Legendary Lounges

 Big Dean’s is not a wild place but it’s hard to beat when time to take an afternoon break,

-Directly on the pier, Bubba Gump is a Forrest Gump-themed restaurant but it does have a bar that’s nice for a Bud or two.
+Directly on the pier, Bubba Gump is a Forrest Gump-themed restaurant but it does have a bar that’s nice for a beer or two.
 The location used to rock with salsa on Sundays when it was the Boathouse, for those who may be wondering whatever happened to that place.

 Inland is a Santa Monica classic, Chez Jays.